steem-driver/autopilot/README.md

 ### Future Plan

+- Improve the Autopilot UI and user experience
-- We may support more "autopilot" features for the users in the future, such as a smarter vote bot for SCOT communities and applications, alert for token price trends / patterns, etc.
+- support more "autopilot" features for the users in the future, such as a smarter vote bot for SCOT communities and applications, alert for token price trends / patterns, etc.

 - - -